acerolatz/Acerola/README.md

 The APK is available in the project's Releases tab here on GitHub.
 Feel free to verify the APK with online analysis tools such as https://www.androidfreeware.net/apk-check or https://sisik.eu/apk-tool.
 Alternatively, you can use an Android Emulator to safely test the app.

-# Support the Project

-Acerola is free to use.

-If you’d like to help cover server costs, donations are welcome.
-Details are available in the app’s menu.

 # Safe Mode

 Safe Mode can be enabled in the settings.
 With Safe Mode enabled, the app behaves like a simple to-do list.
 To access the main content (pornhwa), you must enter the password you previously set.